Zellers: 2011–2013: Lease acquisitions by Target, liquidation and closures

-On January 13, 2011, it was announced that US. retail chain Target Corporation would purchase the lease agreements of up to 220 Zellers stores for $1.825 billion.
+On January 13, 2011, it was announced that American retail chain Target Corporation would purchase the lease agreements of up to 220 Zellers stores for $1.825 billion.
 Under the agreement, Zellers would sublease the properties and continue to operate them as Zellers locations until January 2012 at the earliest, and at the latest the end of March 2013.
 At the time of this announcement, Zellers operated 273 stores, well below the 350 stores it had in 1999.

 Upon the announcement, it was reported that once the Zellers stores at these locations were closed, Target would renovate 100 to 150 of them to reopen the stores under the Target banner during 2013 and 2014.
 The remaining acquired sites would be transferred to other retailers.
 HBC had said that it would continue to operate the remaining Zellers stores as a smaller chain in specific communities.

 Of the maximum 220 locations, 105 to be transferred to Target were identified in late May 2011, and another lot of 84 locations in late September 2011, bringing the total number of Zellers stores acquired by Target to 189.
-Of these 189 stores, 125–135 stores would be converted into Target stores, 39 others were resold to Walmart Canada, and the remaining 15–25 leases were either sold to other retailers or returned to the landlords who own the sites.
+Of these 189 stores, 39 were resold to Walmart Canada.

 RioCan REIT was significantly affected, as many of its mall properties include Zellers locations.
 In addition, the United Food and Commercial Workers Union planned to hold demonstrations as many Zellers staffers were to be laid off instead of being retained by Target or Walmart.
-This was in marked contrast to the takeover of Woolco by Walmart in 1994, where all Woolco employees of the acquired stores were retained.
+This was in marked contrast to the takeover of Woolco by Walmart in 1994, where all employees of the acquired stores were retained.

 The President and CEO of Zellers, Mark Foote, had a mandate to liquidate the 273 Zellers stores in preparing it for Target's takeover by October 2011.
 Foote's strategy was to use a blueprint of a retail liquidation, but without the typical insolvency and desperation that plagued failing chains.
-Foote focused on raising profits, even if that meant losing market share and reducing store traffic, by ramping up inventory levels of higher margin goods over loss leaders such as apparel over deeply discounted paper towels and detergent, and slashing costs.
-Foote also replaced the expensive fall television ad campaign with a social media blitz on Facebook.
+Foote focused on raising profits, even if that meant losing market share and reducing store traffic, by ramping up inventory levels of higher margin goods over loss leaders such as apparel over deeply discounted paper towels and detergent, and by slashing costs.
+Foote also replaced the expensive fall television advertising campaign with a social media blitz on Facebook.
 Reportedly, the strategy was paying off as Zellers operating profit was "well ahead of expectations and the retailer had performed very well in 2011.